 Shape-note singing descends from the singing-school movement of the 1700s.
 Though once widespread, it is an unbroken tradition only in the South.
 The Sacred Harp, which has been continuously in print since 1844, is the most commonly used shape-note book.
 Since the 1960s, the shape-note singing revival has expanded across the United States and to several other countries.
+This Folklife Magazine article has more about Philadelphia singing.
 See Fasola.org for more on the history and practice of Sacred Harp and shape-note singing.
 There is a special connection between Philadelphia and shape-note publishing – see this post.

 “Shape notes” are the four symbols Fa, Sol, La, and Mi, which are used to aid in learning vocal parts.
 The pattern of shapes is the same in every major scale and every minor scale (see picture).
 We connect with the music first by “singing the shapes”—that is, singing the song with the shape names that represent scale degrees—before singing the lyrics.